wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/swerve-drive-odometry.rst

    .. code-tab:: java

-      // Locations for the swerve drive modules.
+      // Locations for the swerve drive modules relative to the robot center.
       Translation2d m_frontLeftLocation = new Translation2d(0.381, 0.381);
       Translation2d m_frontRightLocation = new Translation2d(0.381, -0.381);
       Translation2d m_backLeftLocation = new Translation2d(-0.381, 0.381);